Documentation / Continuously run your tests

 Continuously run your tests

 We have an example setup that we use to collect metrics for dashboard.sitespeed.io that you can use as inspiration.
-Or you can just run your test in the crontab or as a infinite loop on your server.
+Or you can just run your tests in the crontab or as an infinite loop on your server.
 In our example we use the Dockerized version of sitespeed.io.
 You can use Docker or you can run sitespeed.io standalone for more control.

-We have an example setup that we use to collect the metrics for dashboard.sitespeed.io that you can use as a start point.
-You need a server running Linux and install Docker and Git.
+We have an example setup that we use to collect the metrics for dashboard.sitespeed.io that you can use as a starting point.
+You need a server running Linux with Docker and Git installed.
 We have all our configuration in Git so it is version controlled.

-It works like this: You fork our repo (or copy what you need into your own repo) and edit URLs/script file, choosing what URLs and what tests you wanna run.
+It works like this: you fork our repo (or copy what you need into your own repo) and edit the URLs/script files, choosing which URLs and tests you want to run.

-You go to your server, clone the repo, start the start script by pointing out which group of tests you want to run (each server have their own base folder).
-The start script will do a git pull for each iteration to get the latest updated versions of the URLs/scripts you wanna run.
-And then it runs all your tests, using the configuration files you have in /config/.
+You go to your server, clone the repo, and start the script by pointing out which group of tests you want to run (each server has its own base folder).
+The start script will do a git pull for each iteration to get the latest versions of the URLs/scripts you want to run.
+Then it runs all your tests, using the configuration files you have in /config/.

 The script creates a file called sitespeed.run in your current folder.
-If you gracefully want to stop your tests, remove that file rm sitespeed.run and wait for the tests to finish (tail -f /tmp/sitespeed.io.log).
+If you want to stop your tests gracefully, remove that file (rm sitespeed.run) and wait for the tests to finish (tail -f /tmp/sitespeed.io.log).

 Do you want to add a new URL to test on desktop?
 Navigate to desktop and create your new file there.
 Want to add a user journey?
-Add the script in the same place and name them .js.
+Add the script in the same place, ending with .js.

-Our example run tests for desktopand emulated mobile (both URLs and scripts).
+Our example runs tests for desktop and emulated mobile (both URLs and scripts).

 The structure looks like this: